6 times comedy changed the way we live

 - George Carlin: "I like to find out where the line is drawn, and then drag the audience across the line with me"

 The content below contains language that some may find offensive.
-CNN's "The History of Comedy" premieres Thursday, February 9 at 10 p.m.
+CNN's "The History of Comedy" airs Thursdays at 10 p.m.
 ET/PT.
-Uncensored episodes of this CNN Original Series will be available via CNNGo following the premiere.
+Uncensored episodes of this CNN Original Series are available via CNNGo.

 (CNN)There's only one rule in comedy, most comedians will tell you.
 It must be funny.